w3c/wai-curricula/content/intro.md

 ### Including Accessibility in a University ICT Program

-An estimate based on ECTS (European Credit Transfer and Accumulation System).
+The following table shows an estimate based on ECTS (European Credit Transfer and Accumulation System).
 One ECTS credit corresponds to 25-30 hours of students' workload.
-60 credits reflect a complete year of work.
+60 credits reflect a complete year of students' workload.

 | Week | Title | ECTS |
 | --- | --- | --- |